 Wills and Estates

 First, you must name an executor or trustee.
 This is the person you are entrusting to handle the administration of your estate.
 He or she can be your spouse, adult child, other relative, friend, financial institution or your solicitor.
 The executor or trustee has a great deal of responsibility and as such, they are entitled to a certain amount of compensation, which you may specify in your Will.
 It is also important to have a good idea of what assets you own, which will assist your lawyer in crafting a will that ensures that your assets are transferred to the people or organizations that you wish to benefit in the right proportions.
 It will also help your lawyer to know which assets are considered “estate assets” and which are not.
-For instance, registered bank accounts, such as GICs and TFSAs, with a named beneficiary are not covered by your Will, since they are transferred to the beneficiary on your death.
-The assets that are dealt with in your will form the basis on your estate.
-If you have specific items, such as collections or family heirlooms, you can make a reference in your Will to a memorandum of person items, which will allow you the flexibility to change and update the list over time, without the need to change your Will.
+For instance, registered bank accounts, such as TFSAs and RRSPs, with a named beneficiary are not dealt with in your Will, since they are transferred to the beneficiary on your death.
+The same is true for pensions and life insurance policies, unless the estate is the named beneficiary or there is no beneficiary named.

 When making a Will, you will need to carefully consider how you want your property divided.
 Clear and simple instructions are best, to avoid ambiguity and the potential for your wishes not to be fulfilled.
 The most common scenario is an individual with a spouse and children, where the testator leaves the entirety of their estate to their spouse and if their spouse passes away first, then the estate is divided among the children.
 While this is the most typical situation, a Will can be tailored to your specific needs.